gkappler/Sterbestatistik/population.md

 +++
+title = "Population tables"
-title = "Adjusted Weekly Mortality" hascode = true hasplotly = true rss = ""
+hascode = true
+hasplotly = true
+rss = ""
 +++
 @def tags = ["syntax", "code"]

-Adjusting mortalities for age and gender for an unbiased comparisons in an aging society.
-# German Excess Death 2020?
+# Population in Germany 2016-2020

 ## Collecting values in a table
 The lookup functions `population` are used in